pomdtr/smallweb.run/www/docs/guides/http.md

 To access the website, open `https://example-static.<smallweb-domain>` in your browser.

-If your static website contains a `main.js` file, but you want to serve it as a static website, you can do the following:
+If your static website contains a `main.js` file, but you want to serve it as a static website, yoy can create a `smallweb.json` file at the root of the directory, and specify the `entrypoint` field to `jsr:@smallweb/file-server`.

-- rename it to something else
-- create a smallweb.json, and explicitly specify the entrypoint

   ```json
   {